-On October 21, 2010, EDR conducted a search of the regulatory agency databases listed in Table 3.8-1, in order to identify potential hazardous conditions within the proposed sphere of influence amendment area.
-As indicated above, the complete EDR report can be viewed in its entirety in Appendix C.
+On October 21, 2010, EDR conducted a search of the regulatory agency databases listed in Table 3.8-1 in order to identify potential hazardous conditions within the proposed SOIA Area.
+As indicated above, the complete EDR report can be viewed in its entirety in Appendix D.